-From a legal and administrative perspective, it is crucial that all separations are processed in a timely manner, and it is the responsibility of the supervisor to ensure that all aspects of a separation are addressed.
+From a legal and administrative perspective, it is crucial that all separations are processed in a timely manner.
+It is the supervisor's responsibility to ensure that all aspects of a separation are addressed.

 The tasks outlined on this resource page are critical for a variety of departmental and human resources processes.
 Delays in addressing offboarding tasks may negatively affect the separating employee and/or the university.
 Your responsibility to maintain confidentiality of personal, confidential and/or sensitive separation-related information begins at the time you are notified of the employee’s intention to separate and continues after the employee’s departure.

-For sensitive situations, including all involuntary separations, OHR asks that you contact your assigned HR business partner regarding the separation prior to performing any offboarding-related tasks, including announcing the employee’s separation.
+For sensitive situations, including all involuntary separations, please contact your assigned HR business partner prior to performing any offboarding-related tasks, including announcing the employee’s separation.
 In addition to this resource page, please review the Offboarding Checklist for Supervisors of Staff [pdf] for comprehensive details and responsibilities.

-As soon as your employee has notified you of their separation, please request that the employee use Workday’s self-service tool (see Submit Resignation System Guide [pdf] for more information) to initiate their separation with the university.
+As soon as your employee has notified you of their separation, please ask the employee to use Workday to initiate their separation with the university.
 You can also work with your HR generalist to initiate this separation in Workday.
+See the Submit Resignation System Guide [pdf] for more information.

 Please note that this process should always begin with the employee notifying their supervisor directly through conversation of their resignation.
 The Workday process should not replace conversations.